 The government of French Polynesia has partnered with the Floating Island Project in what can only be dubbed a very shrewd move.
 The island nation will be only too aware that they feature heavily in the projected statistic of 200 million people being displaced due to rising global temperatures by 2050.
 Those sobering figures from the International Organisation on Migration are slightly more worrying than the recent World Bank report, Groundswell—Preparing for Internal Climate Migration, predicting 143 million climate refugees by 2050.

 Speaking to ABC Australia, Seasteading Executive Director Randolph Hencken stated, “We were looking for sheltered waters—we don’t want to be out in the open ocean—it’s technologically possible but economically outrageous to afford,” adding, “If we can be behind a reef break, then we can design floating platforms that are sufficient for those waters at an affordable cost.”

 Read more: Italian Prime Minister Lying On His CV

 However, Seasteading President and ‘Aquapreneur’, Joe Quirk, believes housing costs will initially reflect the same prices to be found in the London and New York real estate markets.
 So, not everyone will be able to dip their toes in the waters of this floating island paradise.

-The new floating societies are not only envisioned to help combat climate change but create communities that have the ability to operate outside the jurisdiction of regular government.
-But wouldn’t a de-centralised government or society need it’s own currency?
-Well, they’ve already thought of that and the community also known as a ‘seasteading’ will have an economy powered by it’s own bitcoin alternative named Vayron.
-Which does sound like a plausible name for a super villain in a Bond film.
+The new floating societies are envisioned to help combat climate change and create communities that can operate outside the jurisdiction of regular government.
+But wouldn’t a de-centralized government or society need its own currency?
+Well, they’ve already thought of that.
+The community, also known as a ‘seasteading,’ will have an economy powered by its own bitcoin alternative named Vayron, which does sound like a plausible name for a supervillain in a Bond film.